Lesson: III.C.8: Sixth Trumpet Four Angels With an Army of Two Hundred Million, Killing A Third of Mankind page 3 of 4 (Lessons on Revelations)

 There is a lack of repentance among bad men.
 John tells us, “Neither repented they of their murders, nor of their sorceries, nor of their fornication, nor of their thefts.”
 What a picture of a crime-oriented culture!
 Man has finally arrived at his goal—a government and culture in which permissiveness is the accepted norm and where all kinds of deviation and misbehavior are applauded and encouraged, a government presided over by a fascinating but foul individual called the man of sin (2 Thessalonians 2:3).

-“sorceries,” incidentally, literally means “use of drugs” and it is derived from the Greek word from which we get our English word “pharmacy.”
+The word rendered 6“sorceries,” incidentally, literally means “use of drugs” and it is derived from the Greek word from which we get our English word “pharmacy.”
 The word is primarily used to signify medicine, drugs, spells, then poisoning and sorcery.
 Drugs were used in sorcery, generally accompanied by incantations and the use of various charms.
 Today’s world is fast becoming a drug-and demon-oriented world.

 The failure of the survivors to repent is astonishing to John.
 The power of idolatry is illustrated both to John’s readers in the first century and in the twentieth.
 The world crumbles because of internal decadence, wars, and the judgment of God.
 Man clings to his idols, his modern version of demon worship, and his sophisticated techniques for murder, sorcery, sexual immorality, and legal or illegal stealing.
 He still does not repent!